Stocks mount biggest comeback in years; S&P 500 jumps 2.6% - NewsBreak

 Higher rates make buying a house, car or anything else purchased on credit more expensive, and the hope is that will slow the economy and job market enough to undercut inflation.
 But higher rates take a notoriously long time to take full effect, and the Fed risks causing a recession if it ends up going too far.

-As the day progressed and investors had more time to dig into the inflation report's details, analysts said they perhaps saw some glimmers of hope.
+As the day progressed, and investors had more time to dig into the inflation report's details, though, analysts said they perhaps saw some glimmers of hope.
 Even though what's called “core” inflation accelerated last month, overall inflation including food and energy prices slowed by a touch.

-The overall consumer price index, or CPI, was 8.2% higher in September than a year earlier, versus August’s 8.3% inflation.
+The overall Consumer Price Index, also called CPI, was 8.2% higher in September than a year earlier, versus August’s 8.3% inflation.

 “If you're at least starting to see headline CPI cool, there's hope that core CPI will follow,” Hooper said.
 "There's definitely that thought process coming in."